How Much Traffic Is From Organic Search: (Updated for 2026)

 For a website in position #3 (with an estimated CTR of 11.6%), you could expect approximately 1,160 monthly visitors (11.6% of 10,000 searches).

-While these numbers can vary based on specific keywords, the general trend is clear: higher positions lead to exponentially higher traffic.
+While these numbers can vary by keyword, the general trend is clear: higher positions lead to exponentially higher traffic.

 Why Ranking in the Top 3 Matters